Coinbase says it’s reviewing a group of crypto assets that could soon make their debut on the leading US cryptocurrency exchange.

 Coinbase says its plan is to support every asset that meets its technical standards and comply with applicable regulations.

-“Over time we expect our customers around the world will have access through Coinbase platforms to at least 90% of the aggregate market cap of all digital assets in circulation.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Over time we expect our customers around the world will have access through Coinbase platforms to at least 90% of the aggregate market cap of all digital assets in circulation.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram